SophievF/AfSIS_14C/README.md

 Authors: Sophie von Fromm and Benjamin Butler

-Date: June 2022 (Project start: Jan 2021)
+Date: June 2023 (Project start: Jan 2021)

-This repository contains all the code to reproduce the analysis and all figures in the publication von Fromm et al. (2022).
+This repository contains all the code to reproduce the analysis and all figures in the publication von Fromm et al. (2023).

-Only the file AfSIS_data_all, and the R scripts Data_Mapping.R and Data_Analysis.R are needed to reproduce the analysis and figures in the manuscript.
+Only the file AfSIS_data_all, and the R scripts Data_Mapping.R, Data_Analysis.R, DataRepresentative_Analysis.R are needed to reproduce the analysis and figures in the manuscript.
 All other files either contain raw data and/or are part of the data preparation and can be generated with the corresponding R scripts.

 The folder Code contains all the R code, the folder Data contains all the data needed to run the R Scripts and the folder Figure contains all the figures that are produced with the R code.